 Subdivision and Land Development

 If you are considering developing or subdividing your land, please click here or the link below to access our SALDO Information and Application Packet.
 This resource will help you start the development process in the Township.
+Also, make sure you read the Montgomery County Conservation District's PPT before proceeding to understand our view on stormwater management.

 Please note that our Township has a policy to have a plan technically completed (within reason) prior to preliminary consideration.
 Once preliminary approval is granted, we do not consider final plan approval (resolution) until all comments have been satisfied and permits secured.
 This ensures a smooth process for both parties.
 It is strongly suggested that you discuss your plan in advance with the Township Manager and Planning Commission (Sketch Plan) in advance of plan design.